 We Can Help!

 Don’t know where to start?
 The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping foreign nationals (especially Canadians) live and work in the United States.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.